Ahmed Ali (Somali footballer)

-Ahmed Ali Mohamed (Axmed Cali; born 23 October 1990) is a Somali footballer who currently plays for Cymru North side Llandudno, where he plays as a midfielder.
+Ahmed Ali Mohamed (Axmed Cali; born 23 October 1990) is a Somali footballer who plays as a midfielder.
 Ali also captains the Somalia national team.

 Early life

 Ali was born in Somalia and lived since age five in Reeuwijk, where he grew up.

 Club career

 Ali made his debut in 2010, for Alphense Boys.
-The next year, he moved to CVV De Jodan Boys, where he combined football with his law studies.
+The next year, he moved to fellow amateur side CVV De Jodan Boys, where he combined football with his law studies.

 Ali moved to England with his family in 2013, after his contract with Jodan Boys was dissolved.
 From October 2015 to February 2016, he played for Sheffield FC.
 He then played for Bromsgrove Sporting FC, which he exchanged for Redditch United FC in November 2016.
 In January 2017 he returned to Bromsgrove Sporting.
 In January 2018 he returned to the field at Bromsgrove Sporting.
 After the coach's resignation, Ali went to Halesowen Town FC in March 2018.
 In October 2018 Ali returned to Redditch United.
 In January 2019, he moved to Qatar.
 On 20 December 2019, Ahmed rejoined Southern League Division One Central side Halesowen Town.
 Ali made his second debut on 21 December 2019 in a home Southern League Division One Central fixture against Aylesbury United, and had a debut to remember scoring a brace in a 4–1 victory for Halesowen Town.

 In August 2023, Ali joined Nantwich Town alongside his brother Mohamud, the second time the brothers would be playing alongside one another following a spell at Northwich Victoria.
 He joined Hednesford Town in December 2023, departing to join Atherton Collieries in March 2024, reuninting with his brother Mo.

 In July 2024, Ali once again followed his brother Mo to a new club, Cymru North side Llandudno.